Circuit locality from relativistic locality in scalar field mediated entanglement: Quantum field, quantum controlled sources

 \subsection{Two parametric approximations}

 Write the initial state of the system as

-where $\ket{\Psi^{rs}}$ is a state for the sources' centre of mass and the field.
+where $\ket{\Psi^{rs}}$ is a state for the sources and the field.
 We take the multi-branch parametric approximation of \ref{sec:multi_branch_derived}, with the qudits evolving freely.
 This represents the qudits acting as controls on the evolution of the particles and field, without suffering a back-reaction.

 In practice, we assume that we can write the state at all times as

 This is the combination of both \eqref{separable-all-times-i} and \eqref{A_free_evol_i} (since $\ket{rs}$ has no free Hamiltonian in this case, its free evolution is to stand still).
 The different states $\ket{rs}$ of the control qudits are naturally orthonormal, so we are left to verify that \eqref{no_cross_evals} holds, or, in other words that